 This funder largely supports big disaster response organizations like the American Red Cross.

 The Gere Foundation's humanitarian and disaster relief funding invests in efforts for Tibet and to work to integrate refugee programs in developing countries.

-This foundation supports disaster preparedness, risk reduction, and resilience-building programs in Bangladesh, India, Indonesia, Myanmar, Philippines, and Vietnam.
+This foundation supports disaster preparedness, risk reduction, and resilience-building programs in Bangladesh, India, Indonesia, Myanmar, the Philippines and Vietnam.

-Global giving this tech funder supports groups that use technology to address disaster/refugee issues.
+This tech funder supports groups that use technology to address disaster and refugee issues.
 Tends to support large INGOs; grantseekers should contact the foundation for more insight into funding.

 This low-profile funder supports organizations that offer response and relief services in the event of a natural disaster or humanitarian emergency.